 Gente por la Defensa Animal (GEPDA), LCA and The Wildlife Animal Sanctuary (TWAS) have been fighting for the relocation of the Cancun tigers and jaguars for several years.
 Finally, after hundreds of thousands of people calling, writing and demonstrating - the Mexican Government (PROFEPA) seized the 8 remaining Tigers and 2 Jaguars from Jose Juarez Gil (AKA Pepe Tigre) in Cancun, Mexico on Thursday, April 21, 2011.
 Pepe acknowledged that his two facilities were unattended at the time of the raid and that he was operating on a shoestring, feeding the cats whatever he could find.
 Just before the raid, he said, he had found a dead horse he was going to feed them.

-PROFEPA stated the animals "did not have dignified or respectful treatment, and the conditions they were being held in were unsafe," and the animals would be transferred to "places where they can be guaranteed dignified and respectful treatment, as well as medical care and food," but they did not specify where.
+PROFEPA stated the animals "did not have dignified or respectful treatment, and the conditions they were being held in were unsafe," and the animals would be transferred to "places where they can be guaranteed dignified and respectful treatment, as well as medical care and d," but they did not specify where.

 Even though the animals have finally been seized from Pepe, there is still on-going concern for their long-term well being.
 Until PROFEPA releases information on the animals’ whereabouts and their long term care… the fight for the Cancun tigers and jaguars goes on.